Elevate your prose, sharpen your storytelling, deepen your writing process.

 • Yes—I offer focused, line-level coaching on your writing as a streamlined service, but it is always over time.
 It takes consistent effort, practice, and feedback to improve your prose, and we can absolutely design a system that puts its primary focus on your lines.

 • Each engagement is tailored to your goals and writing schedule.
-You may want several months for longer projects, or a one-month intensive for short or nearly-complete ones, or if you have specific deadlines (I help some writers prepare for grad school, for example).
+You may want several months for longer projects, or a one-month intensive for short or nearly-complete ones, or you might have specific deadlines (I help some writers prepare for grad school, for example).
 I’ve been working with some clients on and off for years, and it’s very rewarding to see how far their writing has come.

 • Results vary depending on your writing experience and focus.
 Most writers begin seeing clarity, stronger scenes, and more consistent flow within the first few sessions.
 The Refinement stage is where most breakthroughs occur, turning your work into something sharper, clearer, and more confident.